 Top tip!

 When I worked in a restaurant I started as the most junior sous chef and was in charge of staff meals (which was very stressful!).
 They didn’t buy extra ingredients to make them so I had to rummage around and use what I could find.
 More often than not, I made frittata.
 I would fry everything off in a pan, then tip it into a large roasting tin before adding the cheese and eggs - it works so well for feeding a crowd (line the roasting tray with non-stick baking parchment to make it easier to get the frittata out at the end).
-If I didn’t have enough eggs to cover the tray, I would quickly whisk up some more and pour it over - it’s a very forgiving thing to cook so you can just adjust as you go and not get too stressed about exact quantities.
+If I didn’t have enough eggs to cover the tray, I would quickly whisk up some more and pour it over.
+It’s a very forgiving thing to cook so you can just adjust as you go and not get too stressed about exact quantities.

 Full recipe can be found in the printable recipe card at the bottom of the post, just scroll down!